wkh237/react-native-fetch-blob/README.md

 + project(':react-native-fetch-blob').projectDir = new File(rootProject.projectDir,' ../node_modules/react-native-fetch-blob/android')
 ```

-Add this code to `MainApplication.java`
+Add this line to `MainApplication.java`, so that RNFetchBlob package becomes part of react native package.

 ```diff
 ...